All Episodes

 Well, not as a result of his raising taxes, but rather as a result of the economic boom that has been going on throughout the country.

-Um Warner never did anything controversial, and uh and now he has he has high popularity, didn't take a whole lot of big things like Clinton didn't.
+He didn't take a whole lot of big things like Clinton didn't.

-Now, when when Warner, uh this is Mark Warner, when he first ran for statewide office many years ago, it was against John Warner, and he almost won that race because people were confused about which Warner was who.
+Now, when Warner, this is Mark Warner, when he first ran for statewide office many years ago, it was against John Warner, and he almost won that race because people were confused about which Warner was who.

 But what did he do?

-He ran to the center on taxes, abortion and a death penalty.
+He ran to the center on taxes, abortion, and a death penalty.

 He tried to blur his liberalism.